Gauraang05/Amazon-Clone-Homepage/README.md

 1. Clean and structured HTML5
 2. Styling with CSS3

-To view the clone click on the link given below https://gauraang05.github.io/Amazon-Clone-Homepage/
+To view the clone project, click on the link -> https://gauraang05.github.io/Amazon-Clone-Homepage/